Japanese Cherry Blossoms at UW's Academic Quad

 Check out what's been happening in our neighborhood recently:

-Our booth at last year's U District Streetfair featured six of our progressive initiatives below:
+Our booth at this year's U District Streetfair features six of our progressive initiatives below:

-The Ave is a place for people - yet it isn't designed as one.
-Currently, it prioritizes the flow of traffic over the flow of people.
+The Ave is a place for people - yet it isn't designed that way.

 Union Bay Nature Trail